ytaka/filename/README.md

 # filename

-The class to create filename that is not duplicated.
+This gem includs the class FileName to create filename that is not duplicated and command 'filename-create' for shell.
 We select type of additional part of filename: number or time.

+## Installation

+    gem install filename

+## How to use as library

+We need to require 'filename'.

+    require 'filename'

+And then we create method for an instance of FileName or class method FileName.create.

 ### Filenames with sequential numbers